 What Is VSync?

-Although PC gaming existed for a few decades, it wasn’t until the rapid technological advancement of graphics cards in the 2000s that we first witnessed the issue of screen tearing.
-The reason for this is that the GPU technology moved forward while the display technology stayed in the same place.
-Well, maybe not, but it moved at a snail’s pace.
+Although PC gaming has existed for a few decades, it wasn’t until the rapid technological development of graphics cards in the 2000s that we first witnessed the issue of screen tearing.
+The reason for this is that the GPU technology moved forward while the display technology moved at a snail’s pace, to say the least.

-Worst of all, screen tearing was accepted by gamers as simply the limitation of the time and a waiting game until monitors with faster refresh rates were made, but other people had other ideas.
+Worst of all, screen tearing was accepted by gamers as simply a waiting game until monitors with faster refresh rates were developed.
+Fortunately, some people had other ideas.

 VSync is the original solution developed for the screen tearing problem.
 It involves limiting the GPU output software-side to match the monitor’s maximum refresh rate.
-Although on paper this sounds like a perfect solution, there are a host of issues and they are the main reason why VSync technology is largely considered obsolete in 2020.
+Although theoretically this sounds like a perfect solution, there are a host of issues and they are the main reason why VSync is largely considered obsolete in 2021.

-One of these issues occurs when the GPU is unable to perform up to the monitor’s refresh rate and as a result, the monitor will leave the previous image on display until the next one is ready and that will cause visual stuttering.
-Luckily, there are technologies much better equipped for dealing with this exact problem, but more on these later.
+One of these issues occurs when the GPU is unable to perform up to the monitor’s refresh rate.
+As a result, the monitor will leave the previous image on display until the next one is ready, which causes visual stuttering.
+Luckily, there are technologies much better equipped to deal with this exact problem, but more on that later.

 Probably the biggest issue there is with VSync is the input lag.
-This problem is particularly annoying when playing a game where quick reactions are necessary, like a shooter game.
-And it’s doubly irritating if the game in question is a multiplayer game where your opponent might be able to beat you simply because they use another syncing solution.
+This problem is particularly annoying with games where quick reactions are necessary, like a shooter game.
+It’s even more frustrating if the game in question is a multiplayer game where your opponent might end up beating you simply because they use a different syncing solution.

 Should You Use VSync?

-Of course, the simplest answer from what we went over would be that yes, you should use VSync.
-The advantages are clear while the disadvantages are a bit harder to notice.
+Of course, the simplest answer from what we went over would be yes, you should use VSync.
+The advantages are clear, while the disadvantages are a bit harder to notice.

-However, the more complicated (and correct) answer is that you should only use it if it’s absolutely necessary.
-It may not seem as obvious as to why straight away, but the reason is quite simple – there are better alternatives.
+However, the more complex (but more informed) answer is that you should only use VSync if it’s absolutely necessary.
+The reason for this advice may not seem clear straight away, but it’s quite simple – there are better alternatives.

-As mentioned earlier, the VSync technology is quite rudimentary and it didn’t take long for the GPU giants like AMD and Nvidia to figure out their own solutions.
+As mentioned earlier, the VSync technology is quite rudimentary and it didn’t take long for other GPU giants to figure out their own solutions.

 First and foremost, we have to give credit where credit’s due – VSync was the original solution.
 One that was a good solution at the time and the one that became a staple of graphics settings during the last decade.

-However, while we can commend VSync for all of its success we have to admit that its time has largely passed and that there are better alternatives out there.
-Let’s which one’s which and which is the best right now.
+However, while we can commend VSync for all of its success, we have to admit that its time has largely passed and that there are better alternatives out there.
+Let’s see which one is the best right now.

-To avoid confusion, both AMD and Nvidia are members of VESA, but were not part of the development process.
-AdaptiveSynce is also a free standard which means that any member of VESA can use it and in fact, both AMD and Nvidia used to develop their own brand-specific screen tearing solutions.
+To avoid confusion, both AMD and Nvidia are members of VESA, but weren’t part of the development process.
+AdaptiveSynce is also a free standard which means that any member of VESA can use it.
+In fact, both AMD and Nvidia used it to develop their own brand-specific screen tearing solutions.